 So what does all of this fancy stuff mean?

 This is why you can have a random pointed Himalayan mutation pop up in an otherwise normal DSH litter (what many people call a “Siamese” baby within an otherwise domestic litter).
 It doesn’t necessarily mean they had Siamese or any other purebred breed in their lineage, it just means the two parents carried the same genetic mutation and that individual kitten happened to inherit 2 copies in order to express the phenotype.
 That underneath it all, that kitten is a black or gray or orange DSH with a form of albinism changing his/her coat color distribution.

-So unless a cat has breed-specific traits/conformation, came from a specific breeder of that breed, and you know precisely what his or her pedigree is — their parents, their grandparents, their great-grandparents, etc. — proving purebred lineage, then they are not a Siamese, or a Tonkinese, or a Himalayan, or a Ragdoll…and are simply a beautiful DSH/DLH displaying the Homozygous form of a recessive gene at the C locus…a mutt with an inherited coloration mutation. 😊
+So unless a cat has breed-specific traits/conformation, came from a specific breeder of that breed, and you know precisely what his or her pedigree is — their parents, their grandparents, their great-grandparents, etc. — proving purebred lineage, then they are not a Siamese, or a Tonkinese, or a Himalayan, or a Ragdoll…and are simply a beautiful DSH/DLH displaying the Homozygous form of a recessive gene at the C locus…a gorgeous mutt with an inherited coloration mutation. 😊

 Here’s a fantastic peer-reviewed research article about the Himalayan mutation in mice if you’re into science and genetic chemistry: